alvinary/cstopics/relational_learning/README.md

 is differentiable logic programming.

-I grouped these two approaches because there is some degree of integration between the two communities, and some authors are "both" (Pedro Domingos, Cohen, and a couple more).
+I grouped these two approaches because there is some degree of integration between the two communities, and some authors are "both" (Pedro Domingos, Cohen, DeRaedt, and a couple more).

 ### Main Issues with Symbolic Relational Learning (the insurmountable hurdles)